 An industrial microwave is made up of three basic components.
 A generator or transmitter, waveguide and an applicator.

 The transmitter is the heart of the system.
 Its main purpose is to convert electric line power to microwave energy.
 A microwave transmitter is primarily made up of a solenoid, a magnetron tube and a transformer.
-The transformer creates a higher voltage, the magnetron tube is what emits the microwaves, and the solenoid is wrapped around the magnetron tube that creates a magnetic field to regulate the microwaves produced.
+The transformer is used to create the high voltage necessary, the magnetron tube is what emits the microwaves, and the solenoid which is wrapped around the magnetron tube creates a magnetic field to regulate the power of the microwaves produced.
 These components are housed in a stainless steel enclosure that is temperature controlled.
 Each transmitter can generate 75KW or 100 KW and is precisely controllable via the operator touchscreen.

 The destination for the microwaves is the applicator.
 This is where the microwave energy meets the load.
 There are many types applicators available including:

 - Ovens, both batch and continuous that can be configured to have multiple air intakes and exhaust ports, microwave safe doors, and conveyor belts.

 - Vertical tanks that have very uniform heating properties and make great replacements to conventional steam jacketed tanks and heating vessels.

 - Horizontal mixers that can be advantageous when continual mixing and conveying is required, but the material is not suited for pumping.

 - Your brain child!
 We know that not all objects fit between the current lines and are continually advancing new industrial microwaves applications and applicators.